FrozRt/FrozRt/README.md

 My name is Mikhail and I'm mostly a backend developer.
 Are you interested in collaboration?
 I'm up to any inspiring projects.
 Get in touch with me through the attached e-mail or telegram.
+Check out my [tg channel](https://t.me/progdude_info) about the web and all things around it.

 <!--
 **FrozRt/FrozRt** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.